loomts/ipfs-cluster/README.md

 ### TODO
 This project currently supports fundamental features about Erasure Code.
-However, there are areas that need optimization:
+However, there are something need to be optimizated:

-1. Send parity shards to a single peer via one stream.
-2. At present, we use `sharding/dag_service` to store the original file and `single/dag_service` to store single files.
+1. At present, we use `sharding/dag_service` to store the original file and `single/dag_service` to store single files.
 A more elegant solution would be to create a new `adder` module to combine them.
-3. Support for block-level erasure.
+2. Support for block-level erasure. ~~set shard size=defaultBlockSize is block-level erasure~~
+3. When using `single/dag_service` to add parity shards as individual files, make `api.NodeWithMeta` and `sync.Once` as a slice is simple but stupid solution to prevent multiple invocations of Finalize.
+Each parity shard uses a unique `api.NodeWithMeta` and `sync.Once`, avoiding conflicts.
+However, this approach disrupts the original structure of `single/dag_service`, it return TODO1.

 ---
 [![Made by](https://img.shields.io/badge/By-Protocol%20Labs-000000.svg?style=flat-square)](https://protocol.ai)